seamus-brady/SceneMachine/README.md

 # SceneMachine

-SceneMachine is a Python toolkit for generating, solving, and experimenting with classic cosy crime puzzles.
-It leverages large language models (LLMs) to create intricate, logic-based mysteries, and provides utilities for both puzzle generation and solution.
+SceneMachine is a Python prototype for generating, solving, and experimenting with classic cosy-style crime puzzles.
+It leverages large language models (LLMs) to create logic-based mysteries, and provides utilities for both puzzle generation and solution.

+**Disclaimer:** This is a prototype, built for a bit of fun.
+There is absolutely no warranty, and the quality of the generated puzzles varies from "OK" to "absolutely terrible".
+Enjoy at your own risk!

 ---